 Are you a digital artist looking to take your work to the next level?
 Perhaps an entrepreneur who’s heard about the NFT craze, and who wants to join the industry?
-Whatever the case might be, the very first step you need to take is learning how to create NFT art.
+Whatever the case might be, the very first step you need to take is learning how to create NFT art, without any coding or programming knowledge.

 Generally speaking, creating NFT artwork isn’t necessarily all that difficult.
 This is especially true if you’re already familiar with the world of crypto, and know a thing or two about how blockchain technology works.